GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### TASKS AND INTER-PROCESS COMMUNICATION

+* **What is IPC?**
+    - IPC is inter-process communication.
+It describes the mechanisms used by different types of android components to communicate with one another:

+        - **Intents** are messages which components can send and receive.
+It is a universal mechanism of passing data between processes.
+With help of the intents one can start services or activities, invoke broadcast receivers and so on.

+        - **Bundles** are entities of data that is passed through.
+It is similar to the serialization of an object, but much faster on android.
+Bundle can be read from intent via the getExtras() method.

+        - **Binders** are the entities which allow activities and services to obtain a reference to another service.
+It allows not simply sending messages to services but directly invoking methods on them.

 * **Is it possible to run an Android app in multiple processes?
 How?**
     - You can specify android:process=":remote" in your manifest to have an activity/service run in a seperate process.